Building

 Once the application is submitted through the portal, we will review documents to ensure we have all the information we need for review.

 Most applications require Planning Review for Zoning and OCP conformance (setbacks, floodplain elevations, environmental and hazardous conditions etc.).
 If there are no concerns, this usually takes approximately one week.
-If you require additional information, reports, or a Development Permit, these requirements must be met prior to building permit review.
+If we require additional information, reports, or a Development Permit, these requirements must be met prior to building permit review.

 Radon Control For Part 9 Buildings